Yami-no-karuro/String-Utils/readme.md

 int str_contains(const char *subject, const char *search);
 ```

+### - str_replace()

+Allocates and returns a new string where the first occurrence of 'search' in 'subject' is replaced with 'replace'.
+If the 'search' substring is not found, NULL is returned.
+The caller is responsible for freeing the returned string.

 ```c
 /**
  * Replaces the first occurrence of a substring within a string with another substring.